uabluerail/indexer/README.md

 * `make start-plc`
     * This will start PostgreSQL and PLC mirror
 * `make wait-for-plc`
-    * This will wait until PLC mirror has fully replicated the operations log
+    * This will wait until PLC mirror has fully replicated the operations log.
+      That's gonna take a few hours.
 * `make init-db`
     * This will add the initial set of PDS hosts into the database.
     * You can skip this if you're specifying `CONSUMER_RELAYS` in